TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_skr_1.3_bltouch.md

 ```
 deployprobe.g
 ```
-In it, you could paste the following code
+In it, paste the following code
 ```
 M280 P0 S10
 ```